on this page

 If you can’t submit it online, you can either:

-Until we assess your request for an exemption, you need to keep meeting your mutual obligation requirements.
+You need to keep meeting your mutual obligation requirements until we finish assessing your request for an exemption.
 This includes attending appointments with your employment services provider.

 We use your medical certificate to work out if you need an exemption from your mutual obligation requirements for a certain time.
 This is so you can keep getting JobSeeker Payment.